PHP Debug Adapter for Visual Studio Code

 xdebug.remote_autostart = 1

-remote_autostart because it "just works".
-There are also a variety of other options, like the port (by default 9000), please see the XDebug documentation on remote debugging for more information.
+start_with_request (Xdebug v3) because it "just works".
+There are also a variety of other options, like the port, please see the Xdebug documentation on remote debugging for more information.
+Please note that the default Xdebug port changed between Xdebug v2 to v3 from 9000 to 9003.
+The extension still defaults to 9000, so make sure your configuration in

 If you are doing web development, don't forget to restart your webserver to reload the settings.